Elphel/vdt-plugin/README.md

 ```
 sudo apt-get install default-jdk
 ```
-Eclipse Neon requires jdk version to be >= 1.8, in Eclipse you can select which one to use (if there are multiple installed).
-Go to Window->Preferences->Java->Installed JREs

 ### Icarus Verilog
 Icarus Verilog has to be compiled from the source code that is available in git repository: